huijing/personal-website-v3/src/content/blog/2018-01-01-managing-data-with-jekyll.md

 ## Reworking the SingaporeCSS website

 The [SingaporeCSS](https://singaporecss.github.io/) website has always been a pet project of mine, even though I don't think anyone really visits the site, it's my baby and I love it regardless.
-SingaporeCSS organises Talk.CSS, which is the only CSS-centric meetup in Singapore, and sister meet-up to [Talk.JS](https://www.meetup.com/Singapore-JS), our Javascript-centric counterpart.
+SingaporeCSS organises Talk.CSS, which is the only CSS-centric meetup in Singapore, and sister meet-up to [Talk.JS](https://www.meetup.com/Singapore-JS), our JavaScript-centric counterpart.

 We've been around for 2 years now and will soon be having our 24th meetup, not too bad for something that started off as a [random chat in the KopiJS slack channel](https://singaporecss.github.io/about/).
 As the online presence of a CSS meetup, I figured it'd be a good chance to try out ALL THE THINGS.
 Specifically all the CSS things. #personalplayground